Bottega8/maguro/README.md

 1. Optionally, creating Heroku applications for staging and production environments
 1. Optionally, creating a Git repository on BitBucket.org, and pushing the newly-created Rails project to it
 1. Optionally, securely storing BitBucket.org credentials in the OS X keychain for convenience

-### Testing the template

-The template can be testing by running its test specs:

-1. `rspec`
-2. When prompted, enter your Bitbucket credentials